-In view of the principal business operations of Casino Kam Pek Paradise and also the measures adopted by the Group to mitigate non-hazardous as further described in Section A1.6 below, non-hazardous wastes produced such as paper waste and water waste are insignificant.
-Accordingly, data of non-hazardous waste is not provided in the ESG Report.
+In view of the principal business operations of Casino Kam Pek Paradise and also the measures adopted by the Group to mitigate non-hazardous as further described in Section A1.6 below, nonhazardous wastes produced such as paper waste and water waste are insignificant.
+Accordingly, data on non-hazardous waste is not provided in the ESG Report.